Twisted Whittaker category on affine flags and the category of representations of the mixed quantum group: Introduction

-To prove the constructed functor is an equivalence, we will use some tautological argument about the highest weight categories.
-That is to say, we will construct standards and costandards of both sides and prove $F^L$ preserves them.
+To prove that $F^L$ is an equivalence, we will use some tautological arguments about highest weight categories.
+That is to say, we will construct standards and costandards of both sides, prove that $F^L$ preserves them and induces an isomorphism of Hom spaces.

 The compatibility of costandards is more or less trivial.
-It follows by a direct calculation of $!$-stalks of $F^L$.
-However, the proof of the compatibility of standards is not tautological at all, because the calculation of $*$-stalks is difficult.
+It follows by a direct calculation of $!$-stalks of $F^L$ (ref.
+Corollary \ref{6.4.3}).
+The claim of fully faithfullness of $F^L$ follows from a calculation of Hom spaces, and the latter reduces to the problem of compatibility of standards (ref.
+Proposition \ref{imstan}).
+However, since the calculation of $*$-stalks is difficult (seems impossible), the proof of the compatibility of standards is not tautological at all.
+It is the main difficulty of the proof.

 The method to overcome this difficulty is to define a duality functor to transfer the calculation of $*$-stalks to a calculation of $!$-stalks.
 This duality functor is not tautological.
-Because the Whittaker category used in this paper is defined as a category of invariants, its dual category is a category of coinvariants in natural.
-By a theorem of S.Raskin (see \cite{[Ras2]}), we can identify invariant-Whittaker category as coinvariant-Whittaker category.
+Since the Whittaker category used in this paper is defined as a category of invariants, its dual category is a category of coinvariants in nature.
+By a theorem of S. Raskin (see \cite[Theorem 2.1.1]{[Ras2]}), we can identify the invariant-Whittaker category as the coinvariant-Whittaker category.
 Hence, this duality functor can be defined.

-We should prove this duality functor intertwines $F^L$ and $F^{KD}$.
-The main difficulty is that we need to compare a $!$-tensor product and a $*$-tensor product.
-By \cite{[Ga5]}, we can identify (local) Whittaker category with global Whittaker category.
-By translating the problem to global Whittaker category, we solve this problem by using a universal locally acyclic property.
+We need to prove that this duality functor intertwines $F^L$ and $F^{DK}$.
+Following \cite{[Ga5]}, we can identify the (local) Whittaker category with the \textit{global} Whittaker category.
+By translating the problem into the global Whittaker category defined on a Drinfeld compactification, we need to prove that the Verdier duality functor intertwines the global functors corresponding to $F^L$ and $F^{DK}$ (ref.
+Theorem \ref{dualfunctor}).
+According to the constructions, we need to compare a $!$-tensor product and a $*$-tensor product.
+We solve this problem by using a universally locally acyclic property.